Skip to Main Content

 Open clinical dialogue

-Plan practitioners and providers are encouraged to talk freely with members about their medical conditions, treatment options and medications, regardless of limits to coverage.
+Plan physicians and other providers are encouraged to talk freely with members about their medical conditions, treatment options and medications, regardless of limits to coverage.

 Whole-person strategy